happy-turtle/oit-unity/README.md

 ## Usage

-For every implementation a Demo Sample is included and available for import with the Unity Package Manager.
+For every implementation a sample scene is included and available for import with the Unity Package Manager.
 If in doubt try to import the sample you want to use and start from there.

-### High-Definition Render Pipeline
+1. Setup the rendering implementation for your chosen pipeline:

-1. Create a [Custom Pass volume](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@12.1/manual/Custom-Pass-Creating.html) and add `OitRenderPass` to it.
+   - **High-Definition Render Pipeline:** Create a [Custom Pass volume](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@12.1/manual/Custom-Pass-Creating.html) and add `OitRenderPass` to it.
+   - **Universal Render Pipeline:** Add the renderer feature `Order Independent Transparency Renderer` to your Universal Renderer Asset. _Note: URP documentation only describes a [fullscreen Blit](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@15.0/manual/renderer-features/how-to-fullscreen-blit.html) which only works in Game view.
+If you know whether a fullscreen Blit in URP in Scene view as well as in Game view is possible, help would be very much appreciated._
+   - **Post-Processing Stack v2:** Add the post-processing override `Order Independent Transparency` to a post-processing volume in your scene.
+   - **ImageEffect Component:** Add the component `OitImageEffectComponent` to your scene e.g. to your main camera.

-2. Change the shaders of every object that shall be rendered with order-independent transparency.
-They have to have a material using a custom shader.
-A sample shader that you can use is included in this
+2. Change the material of every object that shall be rendered with order-independent transparency.
+They have to be rendered with a shader writing to the buffer used by the order-independent transparency implementation.
+Two sample shaders that you can use are included in this project: `OrderIndependentTransparency/Unlit` for all pipelines and additionally `OrderIndependentTransparency/Standard` for the built-in pipeline.
-   project: `OrderIndependentTransparency/Unlit`.

 3. Run your scene.

-### Universal Render Pipeline

-Note: URP documentation only describes a [fullscreen Blit](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@15.0/manual/renderer-features/how-to-fullscreen-blit.html) which only works in Game view.
-If you know whether a fullscreen Blit in URP in Scene view as well as in Game view is possible, help would be very much appreciated.

-1. Add the renderer feature `Order Independent Transparency Renderer` to your Universal Renderer Asset.
-2. Change the shaders of every object that shall be rendered with order-independent transparency.
-They have to have a material using a custom shader.
-A sample shader that you can use is included in this
-   project: `OrderIndependentTransparency/Unlit`.
-3. Run your scene.

-### Post-Processing Stack v2

-1. Add the post-processing override `Order Independent Transparency` to a post-processing volume in your scene.
-2. Change the shaders of every object that shall be rendered with order-independent transparency.
-They have to have a material using a custom shader.
-Two sample shaders that you can use are included in this project `OrderIndependentTransparency/Unlit` and `OrderIndependentTransparency/Standard`.
-3. Run your scene.

-### ImageEffect Component

-1. Add the component `OitImageEffectComponent` to your scene.
-2. Change the shaders of every object that shall be rendered with order-independent transparency.
-They have to have a material using a custom shader.
-Two sample shaders that you can use are included in this project `OrderIndependentTransparency/Unlit` and `OrderIndependentTransparency/Standard`.
-3. Run your scene.

-## Contributions

-- I consider this an open project.
-If you are interested in this topic or want to improve something please discuss, contribute and feel at home! :house:
-- Feel free to open a [discussion](https://github.com/happy-turtle/oit-unity/discussions) or an issue if you have ideas and improvements in mind.
-- Pull requests are very welcome, see the [issues section](https://github.com/happy-turtle/oit-unity/issues) for open tasks that would improve this project.

 ## Platforms tested (Unity 2021.3.9f1)